 This course provides a multidisciplinary and multicultural analysis of the institutions of marriage and the family.
 It emphasizes the development and evolution of marriage and family and the role of parents in a changing and evolving socioeconomic structure.
-Prerequisite: Placement into College Level Classes

 SO 205 American Film Culture (3 Credits)